Chiral Electronic Excitations in a Quasi-2D Rashba System BiTeI

+The position of the Fermi energy, $E_{F}$, determines the bounds of the Rashba continuum~\cite{PhysRevB.91.035106} because the points where $E_{F}$ intersects CB0 determine the lowest ($\Omega_{+}$) and the highest ($\Omega_{-}$) transitions of the CB0\,$\rightarrow$\,CB0 continuum [see Fig.\,\ref{basic}(a)].
+We deduce the position of $E_{F}$ by relating it to the carrier concentration determined from Hall effect measurements~\cite{lee2011optical}.

-In Fig.\,\ref{excit}, we display model calculations overlaid with A$_{2}$ Raman data for a set of incoming excitation photon energies $\omega_{i}$ between 1.55 and 2.65\,eV.
-The calculation captures the slightly asymmetric character of the otherwise Lorentzian-like lineshape, which is due to the resonant denominator $(\epsilon_{m,\textbf{k}} - \epsilon_{i,\textbf{k}} - \omega_i)^{2} + \gamma^{2}$.
-More importantly, the calculation of the A$_{2}^{CB0}$ continuum captures the large shift of the Raman peak signal with increasing $\omega_{i}$, which is due to the joint-density-of-states of transitions between CB0 sub-bands.
-The A$_{2}^{VB0}$ continuum has a single resonance at the principal band gap between VB0 and CB0, which occurs around k$_{xy} = $ k$_{R}^{VB0}$.
-Although the A$_{2}^{VB0}$ continuum can, in principal, begin at $\omega_{R}$ = 0.3\,eV, Pauli blocking due to occupied CB0 states pushes the lower limit of the continuum to higher energies, depending on the carrier concentration of the sample.
-The strong A$_{2}^{VB0}$ feature for $\omega_{i}$ = 2.60\,eV and 2.65\,eV excitations are due to transitions that occur near the k$_{z}=\pi/c$ plane of the BZ.
-Thus, the calculation provides good confirmation that the observed spectral features correspond to Raman active inter-sub-band transitions between Rashba-split bands.
+In Fig.\,\ref{excit}, we display model calculations overlaid with $A_{2}$ Raman data for a set of incoming excitation photon energies $\omega_{i}$ between 1.55 and 2.65\,eV.
+The calculation captures the slightly asymmetric character of the otherwise Lorentzian-like line shape, which is due to the resonant denominator $(\epsilon_{m,\textbf{k}} - \epsilon_{i,\textbf{k}} - \omega_i)^{2} + \gamma^{2}$.
+More importantly, the calculation of the $A_{2}^{CB0}$ continuum captures the large shift of the Raman peak signal with increasing $\omega_{i}$, which is due to the joint density of states of transitions between CB0 subbands.
+The $A_{2}^{VB0}$ continuum has a single resonance at the principle band gap between VB0 and CB0, which occurs around $k_{xy}=k_{R}^{VB0}$.
+Although the $A_{2}^{VB0}$ continuum can, in principal, begin at $\omega_{R}=0.3$\,eV, Pauli blocking due to occupied CB0 states pushes the lower limit of the continuum to higher energies, depending on the carrier concentration of the sample.
+The strong $A_{2}^{VB0}$ feature for $\omega_{i}=$2.60 and 2.65\,eV excitations are due to transitions that occur near the $k_{z}=\pi/c$ plane of the BZ.
+Thus, the calculation provides good confirmation that the observed spectral features correspond to Raman-active intersubband transitions between Rashba-split bands.